yangzhangpsy/PsyCalibrator/README.md

         >> gammaMeasure_APL(deviceType,[],[],[],Gamma.gammaTable);

-where deviceType refers to the type of test device: 1 for `Spyder5` and 2 for `SpyderX`.
+where deviceType refers to the type of test device: 1 for `Spyder5` and 2 for `SpyderX/X2`.
 The procedure is the same as in Steps 5.2 to 5.7 above.
 Finally, the results are saved to the file “**Gamma_verification.mat**” (Figure 17).
 Linearity is visualized with a figure showing the relation between RGB and luminance (from the variable xyY in **Gamma_verification.mat**; Figure 18).
 For color channel calibration, use:

         >> gammaMeasure_APL(deviceType,[],[],[], Gamma.gammaTable,[],[],2);